 The primary tool used by the OFAC is a listing of "Specially Designated Nationals and Blocked Persons."
 This list changes regularly in response to changes in foreign policy.
 Credit union staff should be aware of the persons and entities on the list and assure that such accounts and transactions are blocked and reported to the OFAC in compliance with its regulations.
-Complete and current regulations and listings are available at the OFAC website at http://www.ustreas.gov/ofac/ (opens new window) or via fax back by calling 1-800-540-OFAC(6322).
+Complete and current regulations and listings are available at the OFAC website at http://www.ustreas.gov/ofac/ (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) or via fax back by calling 1-800-540-OFAC(6322).

 Credit unions should contact OFAC staff directly to ask questions or obtain further information with regard to this notification.
 1-800-540-6322.